 Margaret Gove died in March of 1888 and he moved soon thereafter to the Parker House hotel.

-On June 22, 1888, 350 Commonwealth was purchased from Arthur Gove by Louis Wolf, He was unmarried and lived at 350 Commonwealth with his mother, Barbara (Babette) (Edlinger) Wolf, the widow of Julius Wolf.
-Louis Wolf (and probably Barbara Wolf) previously had lived at 327 Columbus with Louis Wolf’s brother-in-law and sister, Nathan Baer and Rosa (Wolf) Baer.
+On June 22, 1888, 350 Commonwealth was purchased from Arthur Gove by Louis Wolf.
+He was unmarried and lived at 350 Commonwealth with his mother, Barbara (Babette) (Edlinger) Wolf, the widow of Julius Wolf.
+Louis Wolf (and probably his mother) previously had lived at 327 Columbus with Louis Wolf’s brother-in-law and sister, Nathan Baer and Rosa (Wolf) Baer.
 Nathan Baer was a jeweller.

 Louis Wolf died in May of 1900.
-Julius Baer continued to live at 350 Commonwealth and operate the firm of L. Wolf & Co., and on July 15, 1902, he acquired 350 Commonwealth from Louis Wolf’s estate.
+Julius Baer continued to live at 350 Commonwealth and, by the 1900-1901 winter season, he had been joined there by George and Rosa (Wolf) Hale.
+Julius Baer continued to operate the firm of L. Wolf & Co., and on July 15, 1902, he acquired 350 Commonwealth from Louis Wolf’s estate.

 At the same time as he acquired 350 Commonwealth, Julius Baer created a trust, with himself as trustee, under which his mother had the right to live at 350 Commonwealth for the rest of her life, or to lease or sell the property, in exchange for her paying the interest on any mortgages and all property taxes.

 George Hale died in March of 1911.
-Julius Baer and Rosa Hale continued to live at 350 Commonwealth.
+Julius Baer and Rosa Hale continued to live at 350 Commonwealth until her death in June of 1915.

 On August 22, 1918, 350 Commonwealth was acquired from Julius Baer by real estate dealer John J. Johnston.